-No. Documentation Details 1 Letter of acceptance Written by your prospective supervisor (no set format) 1 Letter of acceptance 2 Letter of recommendation Written by your previous university supervisor or a person of the same position as the supervisor (no set format).
-Unnecessary for those who graduated from a university in Japan or for those who are expected to graduate by March 2019.
-3 Proof of Japanese language proficiency Written by your supervisor or the equivalent (no set format) 4 Government scholarship Certificate Only overseas students on Japanese government (MEXT) scholarships at other universities should submit a Japanese government (MEXT) scholarship certificate issued by their university.
-5 Written consent to take Exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are required) issued by the head of your division.
+No. Documentation Details 1 Letter of acceptance Written by your prospective supervisor (no set format) 2 Letter of recommendation Written by your previous university supervisor or a person of the same position as the supervisor (no set format).
+Unnecessary for those who graduated from a university in Japan or for those who are expected to graduate by March 2020.
+3 Government scholarship Certificate Only overseas students on Japanese government (MEXT) scholarships at other universities should submit a Japanese government (MEXT) scholarship certificate issued by their university.
+4 Written consent to take Exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are required) issued by the head of your division.
 Unnecessary for those who will cease to be employed after entering this school.